google/trillian/docs/Feature_Implementation_Matrix.md

 ##### CockroachDB

 This implementation has been tested with CockroachDB 22.1.10.

 It's currently in alpha mode and is not yet in production use.

+##### PostgreSQL

+This implementation has been tested with PostgreSQL 17.0.

+It's currently in alpha mode and is not yet in production use.